min2ha/ukwa-site/content/target/22905/index.en.md

   "subject": null
 }

-# Alan Bullion on Facebook (Liberal Democrats candidate for Sevenoaks and Swanley)

 Alan Bullion stood as Liberal Democrats candidate for Sevenoaks and Swanley at the 2015 General Election but was not elected.